ramseyjonah114/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, strive to write clear, concise, and maintainable code.
 Avoid unnecessary complexity; it often leads to bugs and harder debugging.
 Remember that what you build today may need to be understood and modified tomorrow.
 Invest time in modular design, embrace abstraction, and practice defensive programming.
 Optimize for readability and robustness over premature optimization."

 In essence, always aim to keep your code as simple as possible, but no simpler – a principle that remains timeless and transcends the boundaries of any specific programming language or technology stack.

+# 2024-01-06
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, this translates to writing clear, concise code that others (and your future self) can easily understand and maintain.
+It's about solving problems effectively without unnecessary complexity.
+Strive for elegance in your solutions by minimizing redundancy, following DRY principles, and leveraging existing libraries and frameworks when appropriate.
+Remember, the best code is often the simplest."